kappertv/PythonHelloWorld/README.md

 # PythonHelloWorld

-This year i am using the Advent of Code games to learn Python.
+This year I'm using the Advent of Code games to learn Python.

-Intentions are to make better readable solutions every day ... wish me luck.
+Intention is to make better readable solutions every day ... wish me luck.